ecommerce

 Reporting

 Modern retailing depends on having accurate customer, business, and product information.
-This is an area where Magento excels.
+This is an area where Adobe Commerce excels.
 The platform provides access to over 100 “standardized” reports and provides unlimited options for customizing any kind of report you need.
-Magento also collates information into datasets that you can query for business intelligence and insights.
+It also collates information into datasets that you can query for business intelligence and insights.
 Additionally, it integrates with third parties to add valuable information and context to reporting.

 Marketplace

-Magento provides many extensions to the basic platform.
+Adobe Commerce provides extensions to the basic platform.
 This lets you customize and tweak the service to your exact needs.
 The marketplace includes multiple options for specialized customer support, payment processing, security, marketing, financial reporting, shipping, fulfillment, and optimization.
-If you can think of something an eCommerce store should be able to do, the chances are that Magento has an addon that can achieve it, with over 5,000 extensions available.
+If you can think of something an eCommerce store should be able to do, the chances are that there is an add-on that can achieve it, with over 5,000 extensions available.

 Customer Service

 Your customers get complete customer service through the platform with features for returning goods, authorizing returns, and processing refunds.
-Call center support in fully-integrated into Magento.
+Call center support is fully integrated.

-Additionally, Magento provides features for international customers including currency conversion, multilingual support, and specialized shipping to other countries.
+Additionally, Adobe Commerce provides features for international customers including currency conversion, multilingual support, and specialized shipping to other countries.

 Accepting Payments

-Customers can choose to pay in several ways with Magento, depending on if they’re purchasing online or at a store.
-Magento offers credit and debit card processing, cash and checks, bank transfer, purchase orders, saved credit cards, and more.
-They provide credit card security via 3D Secure authentication for payment transactions made with Authorize.Net.
+Customers can choose to pay in several ways with Adobe Commerce, depending on if they’re purchasing online or at a store.
+The company offers credit and debit card processing, cash and checks, bank transfer, purchase orders, saved credit cards, and more.

 Compatible Gateways